AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 You now have a **template** you can reuse for future projects.
 If you publish it on GitHub, others can fork it, extend it, and learn from it too.

-This isn’t just a demo—it’s the foundation of a toolchain where you can define your own AI-powered workflows and expose them to LLMs in a controlled, modular way.
+This isn’t just a demo - it’s the foundation of a toolchain where you can define your own AI-powered workflows and expose them to LLMs in a controlled, modular way.